 Like the Microgames, this last template is more of a showcase for educational purposes than anything you would necessarily use as the foundation for a new project.

 At 2GB in size it’s the largest of the default templates, and it includes a sizeable, photorealistic, and high-fidelity showroom space complete with customizable vehicle.
 It looks great, but I found it ran very poorly on my machine.

 That may just be me, though.

 I hope you’ve found this short breakdown of the default project templates useful, and that it helps you pick a starting point for your next project.
 If you’re looking for a more data-focused breakdown of the differences between each project template, I have put together a series of charts which hopefully will answer your questions.
-If not, you can always reach out to me here.
+If not, you can always reach out!

 If you’re at all interested in the process of making your own project templates for Unity Hub, you can check out my step-by-step guide here.
-It’s a really interesting process that can save you a lot of time, especially if you find yourself making new projects regularly.
+It’s a really interesting process that can save you a lot of time, especially if you regularly find yourself making new projects.